cmiles74/cloudformation-tutorial/1-network-and-supporting-resources.md

 You can write your template in [YAML][5] or [JSON][6], if you're writing it by hand (as we are right now) then I _strongly_ recommend that you write it in YAML.
 I know, I know, YAML isn't everyone's favorite but getting all of the ending braces and brackets lined up in a JSON document is it's own kind of mental torture.
 You deserve better, trust me: don't do that to yourself.

 Anyway, we're going to start off with a description and a parameter.
 A parameter, as you may have suspected, is a value that we can supply when we are actually using our template to provision something.
+Open up a new file in your favorite editor, type in the text below and save it as `template.yaml`.

 ```yaml
 Description: Provisions a simple cluster with a web and a database server